dansteingart/without_the_hot_air/pages_md/SEwtHA_16.md

 So at a typical location, the maximum power we can get per unit area is 50 mW/m<sup>2</sup>.
 But that power is not high-grade power, it’s low-grade heat that’s trickling through at the ambient temperature up here.
 We presumably want to make electricity, and that’s why we must drill down.
 Heat is useful only if it comes from a source at a higher temperature than the ambient temperature.
 The temperature increases with depth as shown in figure 16.4, reaching a temperature of about 500 °C at a depth of 40 km.
 Between depths of 0 km where the heat flow is biggest but the rock temperature is too low, and 40 km, where the rocks are hottest but the heat flow is 5 times smaller (because we’re missing out on all the heat generated from radioactive decay) there is an optimal depth at which we should suck.
 The exact optimal depth depends on what sort of sucking and powerstation machinery we use.
 We can bound the maximum sustainable power

-<span class="figurenumber">Figure 16.3</span>.
+<div class='caption'><span class="figurenumber">Figure 16.3</span>.
 Geothermal power in Iceland.
 Average geothermal electricity generation in Iceland (population, 300 000) in 2006 was 300 MW (24 kWh/d per person).
 More than half of Iceland’s electricity is used for aluminium production.
-Photo by Gretar Ívarsson.
+Photo by Gretar Ívarsson.</div>

 one milliwatt (1 mW) is 0.001 W.

 <img src="figure118.png" width="214" height="219" />
-<span class="figurenumber">Figure 16.4</span>.
-Temperature profile in a typical continent.
+<div class='caption'><span class="figurenumber">Figure 16.4</span>.
+Temperature profile in a typical continent.</div>

 by finding the optimal depth assuming that we have an ideal engine for turning heat into electricity, and that drilling to any depth is free.